sempr-tk/sempr/README.md

 ```

 ## License
 SEMPR itself is released under a 3-clause BSD license.
-However, it relies heavily on [ODB](http://www.codesynthesis.com/products/odb/download.xhtml) which, without a license exception, is licenced under GPL.
+However, it relies heavily on [ODB](http://www.codesynthesis.com/products/odb/download.xhtml) which is licensed under GPL.
+However, please take a look at the [license exception](LICENSE_ODB) granted by Code Synthesis (copied from [here](https://git.codesynthesis.com/cgit/odb/odb-etc/tree/license-exceptions/sempr-tk-odb-license-exception.txt)) which allows the use of SEMPR (everything belonging to the sempr-tk family) in other projects without imposing additional constraints to the BSD-3-license -- as long as you don't modify the persistent object model for which ODB is used.

 ## Maintenance and development
 DFKI GmbH - Robotics Innovation Center